 The irrational or excessive fear of bridges it’s called gephyrophobia.
-This phobia represents a major discomforting experience for the people who suffer it, as bridges are especially common structures in large cities.
-Gephyrophobia has been described and studied along with other types of phobias; not as a particular medical condition.
+This phobia represents a major discomforting experience for the people who suffer it, as bridges are especially common structures and hence, very often, unavoidable.

 Gephyrophobia is closely related to other phobias such as fear of heights (acrophobia), and fear of unsafe situations (agoraphobia).
 Likewise, it’s related to claustrophobia (fear of narrow spaces), as some people are also afraid of tunnels.